Therapy That Doesn’t Suck: Real Tools for Healing from Trauma

 Why it rocks:

-• No need to relive the trauma in full detail (phew) -- [note from Dr. Kris - sometimes to get all the bad juju out, this is effective, so no promises.]
+No need to relive the trauma in full detail (phew) -- [note from Dr. Kris - sometimes to get all the bad juju out, going through it step by step is most effective, so no promises.]

 Imagine your brain is a messy closet.
-EMDR and Brainspotting are the Marie Kondo of therapy, helping you organize those painful memories so they don’t take up all the space.
+EMDR and Brainspotting are the Marie Kondo of therapy, helping you organize and put away those painful memories so they don’t take up all the space and keep busting out all over the place.

 Learn more about Brainspotting Therapy in Kingston — our clinic’s favourite “deep brain” approach for trauma that talk therapy alone can’t reach.